coreos/docs/os/booting-with-pxe.md

 ### Setting up pxelinux.cfg

-When configuring the CoreOS pxelinux.cfg there are a few kernel options that may be useful but all are optional.
+When configuring the Container Linux pxelinux.cfg there are a few kernel options that may be useful but all are optional.

 - **rootfstype=tmpfs**: Use tmpfs for the writable root filesystem.
 This is the default behavior.
 - **rootfstype=btrfs**: Use btrfs in RAM for the writable root filesystem.
 The filesystem will consume more RAM as it grows, up to a max of 50%.
 The limit isn't currently configurable.